 Next steps

-The Innovation Squads initiative represents a significant step towards driving innovation and problem solving within DLUHC.
+The Innovation Squads initiative represents a significant step towards driving innovation and problem solving within our organisation.
 Our intention is to enrich what we learn even further by engaging with colleagues both within and beyond government, fostering a broader impact.
 Given the success of the pilot, our senior leaders are supporting us to set up more Innovation Squads.

 We’d love to share our experience and continue to learn from others across government.
 If you’re already working on something similar, or are considering this type of initiative, let's talk!